amathur2k/dataextraction/README.md

 - `-f, --file`: Path to a single JSON file to process
 - `-d, --directory`: Path to a directory containing JSON files to process
+- `-n, --nctid`: NCT ID to download and process from ClinicalTrials.gov API
 - `-o, --output`: Directory to save output files
 - `-k, --api_key`: OpenAI API key (can also be set via OPENAI_API_KEY environment variable)
 - `--extraction-only`: Only perform extraction without LLM analysis